 RightsInfo reports that the judge said, “I have not been persuaded that the claimant’s submission is realistic” and that it was “inherently incredible” that the inspector could have actually believed that a reduced rent guarantee provided by the developer Grainger would go on forever.
 He ordered the traders to meet legal costs of £10,000, though one of them said he is considering an appeal.

 The decision is the latest setback for a long-running campaign to block part of the wider Seven Sisters regeneration programme, for which Grainger secured planning consent in July 2012.
 The scheme entails demolishing the Wards Corner building, where the indoor market is, next to Seven Sisters Underground station, and replacing it with flats and retail premises, and also replacing a former council building on the other side of Seven Sisters Road at its junction with Tottenham High Road.

 Latin Village traders have been promised temporary space in the nearby new building, which was “topped out” earlier this year, pending the creation of a new permanent home on the site they presently use once that half of the regeneration is complete.
 Around 10 per cent of the Wards Corner site is owned by the council and about 25 per cent by Transport for London, including the section the Latin Village occupies.
-Grainger and Haringey Council entered into a legally-binding conditional development agreement to work together on the project in 2007.
+In 2007, Grainger and Haringey Council entered into a legally-binding conditional development agreement to work together on the project.